Konstantin Skoptsov: Artist career

 Skoptsov develops and promotes his signature Semantic Realism style, and uses a variety of media for his artistic inspirations, from canvas and paper to natural leather.

 He considers such Masters of drawing and painting as Pieter Bruegel the Elder and Hieronymus Bosch to be an inspiration and predecessors of Semantic Realism.

-Based on his own interviews and similarity in themes and style, he is frequently referred to as "Bosch From Odessa" by the Ukrainian media.
+Based on his own interviews and similarity in themes and style, he is frequently referred to as "Bosch From Odesa" by the Ukrainian media.

-Currently, Konstantin Skoptsov lives and works in his home city of Odessa, continuing collaborations with international galleries and museums.
+Currently, Konstantin Skoptsov lives and works in his home city of Odesa, continuing collaborations with international galleries and museums.